-When calling out specific characters (keystrokes) that affect the meaning of a code sequence, use tech font surrounded by square brackets in normal font as in "added a single quote [']."
-If the character's name is also its symbol, write it in tech font.
-If the font difference is not visible, use quotation marks as in 30,000 "A" characters.
+When calling out specific characters (keystrokes) that affect the meaning of a code sequence, write them in the tech font with a space on either side, surrounded by square brackets in the normal font.
+If the character's name is also its symbol, write it in the tech font.
+If the font difference is not visible, use quotation marks.